mohummudh/stories/README.md

 3. Click anywhere to start writing your first story
 4. Use the publish button (○) to share stories publicly
 5. Browse published stories from all users
+6. Share your public profile link with others to showcase your writing

+### Sharing Your Writing

+- **Profile Link**: Go to Profile and copy your shareable link - this shows all your published stories
+- **Quick Share**: Use the "Share" button in the user menu to quickly copy your profile link
+- **Individual Stories**: Each published story has its own shareable link for direct access

 ## Technical Details